casagou/joa/index.md

 - **Live Streaming Services** — Produce and manage live-streaming projects for various events, specializing in remote locations across Vancouver Island.
 Customized streaming solutions to meet client needs, effectively bridging distances for families and communities, and providing training to remote workers.​
 - **Engineering Consulting** — Provided hands-on technical consulting to industrial clients for oven system installations and backup power design.
 Delivered turnkey solutions from specification through commissioning, with a focus on safety, energy efficiency, and downtime reduction.
 - **Client Relations & Project Management** — Scoped, budgeted, and managed end-to-end project delivery across multiple industries.
 Coordinated vendors, scheduled production, and handled client communications to ensure satisfaction and repeat business
-_

 ## Project Manager — Restaurant Operations (Pre-Launch)

 ### Victoria (BC), Canada | March 2024 – September 2024

 - **Pre-Launch Execution** — Spearheaded the full pre-launch development of a new vegetarian buffet concept, completing all milestones from business plan to facility readiness.
 Successfully executed site selection, lease negotiation, permitting, hiring, renovations, supplier contracts and operational setup.
-Although the launch was canceled due to external factors, all project milestones were successfully delivered.
+While the launch was ultimately canceled due to external factors, all planned milestones were completed on schedule.
 - **Business Planning** — Built a comprehensive business case including market analysis, pricing strategy, brand development, and financial projections aligned with a seasonal buffet model.
 Presented plan to investors and strategic partners.
 - **Operations & Regulatory Compliance** — Directed procurement, kitchen layout planning, and workflow design in line with the restaurant concept, while ensuring full adherence to local health, safety, and food service regulations, including FoodSafe certification and municipal inspections.
 - **Menu Development & Costing** — Collaborated with chefs to create, cost, and test a diverse, buffet-style farm-to-table menu (where feasible), reflecting the brand’s nutritional and seasonal values.
 - **Supplier & Vendor Management** — Built and maintained a network of local, sustainable suppliers.
 Negotiated and renewed vendor contracts for produce, kitchen equipment, cleaning services, and buffet infrastructure.
-__

 ## Career Break — Personal and Family Development